populationgenomics/rare-disease/reanalysis/design_docs/README.md

 Flexible implementation for calculating MOI.

 Includes one controlling class `MoiRunner`, and one functional class `BaseMoi` and its children.
-The `BaseMoi` derivatives each define a Mode of Inheritance.
+The `BaseMoi` derivatives each define a single Mode of Inheritance.

 e.g.
 - DominantAutosomal - requires a variant to be exceptionally rare, and homozygotes to be absent from population